by Al Lewis

-1. Virtually all the benefits of supplements with virtually none of the risk can be achieved by taking a regular multivitamin
+1. With these exceptions, all the benefits of supplements can be achieved with none of the risk and little expense by taking a daily multivitamin

-There is plenty of evidence for the health benefits of virtually all vitamins and minerals – and even a few supplements.
+There is plenty of evidence for the health benefits of virtually all vitamins and minerals – and even a few supplements can be very worthwhile.

 Examples include fish oil for menopausal women with dry eye or possibly people at high risk of heart attack.
 Or folic acid for pregnant women and iron for pregnant women who are anemic.
 Or Vitamin D for people who have dark skin, live in cloudy climates, avoid sun exposure and/or don’t each much dairy.
 And of course, Vitamin B12 for vegans.
 (Vitamin B12 is found only in animal products.)

 Women likely benefit from small combined extra amounts of calcium and Vitamin D…but as noted below, don’t overdo it.

 The 10% of the population who drink to excess really should be taking daily multivitamins.
 This is partly because alcohol interferes with absorption, and partly because they aren’t getting enough calories from real foods.

 With these exceptions, most people should be getting enough vitamins (and prebiotics, which feed probiotics) in a balanced diet, but a few cents a day of an “insurance” multivitamin pays for itself just in the psychological benefit of not worrying about that.
 However, the story changes when we talk about megavitamins, and especially when we talk about other supplements.

 2. Almost every megavitamin which once showed “promise” in fighting cancer, heart disease, etc. doesn’t.
 Quite the opposite, they may cause harm.